ridhars/predicting_uber_demand/README.md

 #### 1. Predicting irregular surge

 The Sunday afternoon surge we’ve seen earlier was related to event that occurred on that particular day.
 In order to overcome this, I plan to include local event / calendar data as additional features.
 However event flag alone will not be enough, as the model requires continuous data to predict the magnitude of the event.
-One that I can think of is to use venue’s capacity as a proxy, but this would not solve the Puerto Rican Day Parade we have seen before — because the venue is the city itself.
+One that I can think of is to use venue’s capacity as a proxy, but this would still not solve the Puerto Rican Day Parade we have seen before — because the venue is the city itself.

 #### 2. Weather forecast as features